M4NU5/Personal_Website/content/blog/tech/POST-docker_on_headless_pi/index.md

 ---
-draft: true
+draft: false
-title: Installing Docker on headless Raspberry pi
+title: Docker on headless Raspberry pi
-date: 2024-08-14
+date: 2024-08-18
 author: William
 category:
+  - Tech
 tags:
+  - Infrastructure
 cover:
-  image: test
+  image: Docker_on_pi.png
-  alt: test
+  alt: Docker_on_pi.png
 ---
 ## Introduction

 This guide outlines the steps required to install docker on a headless Raspberry Pi.
-Reason im putting this together is the generally found [official documentation](https://docs.docker.com/engine/install/raspberry-pi-os/#install-using-the-repository) doesnt work for the Headless variant of the Raspbin OS.
+Reason I'm putting this together is the generally found [official documentation](https://docs.docker.com/engine/install/raspberry-pi-os/#install-using-the-repository) doesn't work for the Headless variant of the Raspbian OS.

 By following its guidance you can find yourself running into the following errors
 ```bash